M1 Finance Review 2026: Is It Still Worth It for Long-Term Investors?

 This is the centerpiece of the whole product — and it's genuinely clever.
 You build a "Pie" made up of individual slices, where each slice is a stock, ETF, or another Pie.
 You set the target percentage for each slice, and M1 automatically buys and rebalances to keep those percentages in check.

 You can create a fully custom Pie from scratch, or use one of their pre-built "Expert Pies" covering strategies like dividend growth, value investing, or socially responsible investing.
 The nested Pie functionality is particularly useful — you can have a "US Equities" Pie inside a broader Pie that also contains international exposure and bonds.
-Fun fact: some power users build nested Pies four or five layers deep, which is either impressive or excessive depending on your personality type.
+Some power users build nested Pies four or five layers deep, which is either impressive or excessive depending on your personality type.

 2. Automated Investing & Rebalancing